vogt4nick/recipes.vogt4nick.com/src/en/entrees/poultry/curry-chicken-pot-pie.md

     * 1/2 Black Peppercorn, ground
     * 400 g [BBRRR Chicken](bbrrr-chicken.md), cubed

+    !!! info "These ingredients make about 4 large servings."

 === "Directions"
     1. **Preheat the oven** to 200ºC (400ºF).
     2. **Shape dough.** Seal seams of the puff pastry dough using a rolling pin.
 Dock the sheet by piercing it several times with a fork.
 Cut into 12 5-cm rounds, place on a half sheet pan, and cool in refrigerator while preparing the rest of the casserole.